-If you are writing fiction novels or short stories, you need story ideas.
+When you are writing novels or short stories, you need to find great fiction story ideas.

 Some writers wait for the muse to arrive, which usually works on a very unreliable schedule.